 Professor Udovički-Selb was Ailsa Mellon Bruce Senior Fellow at CASVA (National Gallery of Art), in 2004.

 On the occasion of the Ninetieth Anniversary of the Soviet Avant-Garde School--the VHUTEMAS-- founded in 1919, he was invited in Moscow to join the International Committee for the Preservation of the School's Legacy.

-In 2007 Professor Udovički-Selb joined the Editorial board of the Giornale dell’Archiettura (Carlo Olmo Director) Turin, Italy, as special correspondent/architectural critic for the United States.
-He was a Senior Fellow at CASVA (National Gallery of Art) in 2004.
+In 2007 he entered the Editorial board of the Giornale dell’Architettura (Carlo Olmo Director) published in Turin, Italy, and has been since its special correspondent and critic for the United States.

 - Professional Degree in Architecture, University of Belgrade